 A great thud makes us startled.
 It occurs to us that it should have caused a coconut discarded by its coconut tree.

-A closer look reveals a large iguana that has just fallen from the top of a tree and sprawled on the wet ground.
-We accompanied her, unharmed but somewhat stunned, as she returned to her interrupted sleep in the heights.
+A closer look reveals a large iguana that has just fallen from the top of a tree and sprawled on the damp ground.

-Tortuguero's Almost Amphibious and Risky Life
+The Almost Amphibious and Risky Life of Tortuguero National Park

 We scour the vegetation on the banks for animals when a trio aboard a canoe “rosmery”, struggling to row against the current, catches our attention.
 “It's Mr. Emílio and his children.” tells us Carlos.
 “They went fishing at the mouth of the river.
 Let's see what they caught"